Medical School Interviews

 At many medical schools, more than one person has reviewed your application and helped in deciding whether or not to invite you to interview.
 Some schools might assign an initial review of your application to a faculty or admissions staff member, medical student, or designated review committee.
 Once the initial review is complete, your application is then usually forwarded to the Dean of Admissions for a final interview decision (for some schools, a decision might be forwarded to a committee for a final interview decision).

 Interviewing at a medical school contains elements similar to that of interviewing for a job; however, there can be significant differences.
 In general, always be prepared for your interview which can be accomplished by asking people who have interviewed at that medical school previously, reading the school’s website or information in the MSAR (Medical School Admission Requirement) database online or participating in a mock interview.
-To view the MSAR online you need to purchase access to it from AAMC for $15.
-See the AAMC website for details.
+To view the MSAR online you need to purchase access to it from AAMC.
+See the AAMC Website for details.
 You have worked hard and have invested a lot of time and energy in this process so be as ready as possible for the interview.

 Interviewers: Medical school interviews are typically comprised of one interview with a current medical student and one interview with a faculty member.
 There can be variations to this such as interviewing with only one faculty or two faculty members.
 Other schools may have a panel interviewing an applicant.
 Some schools have begun conducting Multiple Mini Interviews (MMI), which is a series of short structured interview stations.
 Candidates rotate through several stations with one interviewer at each station and each interview lasting approximately 8 minutes.
 For information regarding interviews, you can look up the specific school in the MSAR to confirm the interview format for that school.